rajanwalia4tech/maimt-media/README.md

 ```
 create database maimtmediadb;

-create user maimtmediauser identified with mysql_native_password by 'maimtmediapassword';
+create user maimtmediauser identified with mysql_native_password by 'Password123#@!';

 grant all privileges on maimtmediadb.*  to maimtmediauser;